sajidhussain786/SPLASH-2-RISCV-Port/README.md

 # 1--> Compile
 	   in Makefile.config
-	   set CC := to your riscv-gcc compiler set BASEDIR :=  to the dorectory where this makefile is located.
+	   set CC := to your riscv-gcc compiler set BASEDIR :=  to the directory where this makefile is located.